waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Confirmation Bias (Team Composition & Puzzles):** I have a tendency to become fixated on a single hypothesis (e.g., my team is strong enough, a specific switch must be pressed) and fail to consider alternatives or falsify my own assumptions.
 I must be more proactive in using my `puzzle_solver_agent` and considering all factors.
 - **Reachable Tile Hallucination & Data Integrity:** I have made critical errors by assuming 'unknown' tiles were reachable and by building strategies around non-existent objects.
 All future hypotheses must be based only on verified objects and traversable paths present in the Game State Information.
 - **Debugging Loop (Tool Maintenance):** I became stuck in a multi-turn loop trying to fix my `generate_path_plan` tool, repeatedly submitting the same code despite system feedback that the fix was already applied.
 I must trust system feedback and avoid redundant actions.

-# IV.
-Current Plan

-**Primary Goal:** Solve the boulder puzzles on Victory Road 3F to unblock the path forward.

-**Current Strategy:** My `puzzle_solver_agent` hypothesized that a boulder must be dropped from 3F to 2F.
-The system has confirmed this with a directive to push the boulder at (23, 16) into the hole at (24, 16).
-However, the path to this boulder is blocked by a barrier at (8, 11).
-To open this barrier, I must first solve another puzzle by pushing the boulder at (23, 4) onto the switch at (4, 6).
-I have a complete plan from my `boulder_path_planner` and am currently executing it.